georgeCog/Condition-Tracker/README.md

 ### Getting Started

-Currently the entire app is exicuted client side, and does not use server reliant features such a cookies, so the index file simply needs to be run with a browser to open the app.
+To allow cookies to work  the file should be run as a virtual server for development for example using atom:atom-live-server plugin

 ### Prerequisites